Rob Edwards (footballer, born 1982): Barnsley

-After his release from Blackpool, Edwards was signed for Barnsley on a free transfer, becoming Keith Hill's seventh signing of the summer.
-Edwards made his debut for the club in a 0–0 draw against Nottingham Forest on 21 February 2012.

-Unused by Barnsley, Edwards was loaned to League Two club Fleetwood Town in 2012.
+Edwards was released by Blackpool at the end of the 2010-11 season and signed for Barnsley.
+He made his debut for the club in a 0–0 draw against Nottingham Forest on 21 February 2012.
+After not making a first team appearance in 2012-13, Edwards was loaned to League Two club Fleetwood Town in 2012.
 The following 31 January, he returned to his home county and joined League One team Shrewsbury Town on loan for a month.
 Days after the deal was expanded for the rest of the season, he was ruled out with a thigh muscle injury in training.
+He retired from playing in October 2013.

 International career

 Edwards represented England at youth level, but not in a UEFA-recognised game, so qualified for Wales as his parents are both Welsh.
 He made his debut for Wales before he left Aston Villa, on 29 March 2003, in a 4–0 European Championship qualifying victory over Azerbaijan.